2. If Your Body’s Alignment is a Problem, How Will You Know?

-Can asymmetrical objects be aligned?
-Can they be organized and balanced for easy posture?
-I think so, but it’s more difficult and gets harder with time.
+Can an asymmetrical body be aligned?
+Can it be organized and balanced for easy posture?
+I think it’s more difficult when the skeletal structure is more asymmetrical.

-The second problem is that science hasn’t added much clarity to the subject.
+Unfortunately, science hasn’t added much clarity to this subject.
 Alignment and good posture carry the promise of comfort, ease and lack of pain, but research hasn’t established much of a connection between pain and posture.

-Normally, I prefer evidence-based discussion, but there are too many limitations to the research in this field.
-In my opinion,
+Usually I prefer evidence-based discussion, but there are too many limitations to the research in this field.
+In my opinion…

 1. There aren’t affordable, reliable and meaningful ways to quantify alignment or measure various body parts and positions.

 2. It’s hard to ask the right questions.
 For example, studies show no association between lower back pain and leg length discrepancies (LLDs).
-I have a LLD and no lower back pain, but my longer leg twisted internally.
-Does that mean LLDs matter or don’t matter?
+I have a LLD and no lower back pain, but my longer leg twisted and bent inward.
+Does that mean LLDs matter, or don’t matter?
 Scientists have to ask the right questions.
 Think of all the survey questions you’ve answered that miss the mark.

-3. Also, scientists need to ask the right questions at the right time.
+3. Scientists need to ask the right questions at the right time.
 When we’re talking about the potential negative outcomes of misalignment we’re talking about a timescale that lasts a lifetime.
 That’s pretty hard for scientists to work with.